alfredomartinezjr/wosostats/resources/definitions.md

 ![](http://i.imgur.com/pdL8BL9.png)

-**Dribbled by an opponent due to a missed tackle** - `dribbled.tackles.missed`, `dtm`
+**Dribbled by an opponent** - `dribbled`, `dr`

+When a defender faces a take on and is dribbled past by the possessing player.
+Encompasses a variety of scenarios including (but not necessarily restricted to) these:
-When a defender goes in for a tackle, either misses the ball or connects with the ball but without being able to dispossess the possessing player, and the possessing player dribbles past the missed tackle.
+* When a defender goes in for a tackle, either misses the ball or connects with the ball but without being able to dispossess the possessing player, and the possessing player dribbles past the missed tackle.
+* When a defender gets "burnt" and a possessing player runs past her without the defender getting a chance to go in for a tackle and without getting turned.
+* When a defender is turned and allows a possessing player to dribble past her or get into open space, such as when a defender gets caught going the wrong way due to a feint.

 Example 1: [http://i.imgur.com/ACwuQQS.gifv](http://i.imgur.com/ACwuQQS.gifv)